-We believe application of accounting policies, and the estimates inherently required therein, are reasonable.
-These accounting policies and estimates, including those related to inventory, long-lived assets, goodwill, revenue recognition and income taxes, are reevaluated on an ongoing basis, and adjustments are made when facts and circumstances dictate a change.
+We believe the application of accounting policies, and the estimates inherently required therein, are reasonable.
+These accounting policies and estimates, including those related to inventory, long-lived assets, goodwill and revenue recognition, are reevaluated on an ongoing basis, and adjustments are made when facts and circumstances dictate a change.
 Historically, we have found our application of accounting policies to be appropriate, and actual results have not differed materially from those determined using necessary estimates.